-A recent job advert from the arts world asked for a full time project manager, degree-educated as a minimum, several years of management (staff and projects) experienced was needed, the ability to lead a whole team and develop a major strand of work.
+A recent job advert from the arts world asked for a full time project manager, degree-educated as a minimum, several years of management (staff and projects) experience was needed, the ability to lead a whole team and develop a major strand of work.

 The salary? £18,000

 Another recent find was a freelance post, required to analyse and evaluate a festival.
 The list of work that was expected over the course of this contract would take around 15 days to do reasonably, 20 to do it properly.

 The fee? £1200.
 In total.
 Inclusive of VAT.

 The worrying thing is that both of these adverts probably received many applications from good people, willing to take on the challenge.
 The freelance post probably received applications from people who were hopeful that this may lead to other work, that it would ‘open doors’.